edward-shen/bunbun/README.md

 If configuring for development, no further configuration is required.
 If running this for production, you should edit the `public_address` field.

+the config file is watched, so updates are immediate unless invalid, or if you're using certain programs such as nvim, which performs updating a file via swapping rather than directly updating the file.

 ### Adding bunbun as a search engine

 bunbun supports the [OpenSearch Description Format][osdf].

-For Chrome, simply visiting the index page will auto add bunbun as a search engine.
-You simply need to set it as a default in your preferences.

-For Firefox, you need to explicitly add bunbun as a search engine.
-This can be done by clicking the three dots next to the star button on the url box, and clicking on "Add Search Engine".
-Then, you can set it as your default search engine.
+Visit the root page of your desired instance of bunbun to learn more.

 [rust-lang]: https://www.rust-lang.org/
 [bunny1]: http://www.bunny1.org/